Skip to main content

 BCBA Certification

 What it is: Board Certified Behavior Analysts are the gold standard for ABA therapy oversight.
-They must complete rigorous education, supervised experience, and pass a comprehensive exam.
+They must complete rigorous education, supervised experience, and pass a detailed exam.

 Requirements: